AlexInABox/chess-g4/README.md

-# CHESS - HWR OOP Lecture Project
+# :chess_pawn: CHESS - HWR OOP Lecture Project
 This repository contains our (Alex, Maja, Felix, Gero, Laura) student project created for an ongoing lecture on object-oriented programming with Java/Kotlin at HWR Berlin (summer term 2024).